contourpy/contourpy/docs/user_guide/fill_type.rst

   * **Combined**: multiple boundaries are concatenated in the same array regardless of whether they are outer boundaries or holes.
   * **Chunk**: each chunk is separate, and is ``None`` if the chunk has no polygons.
-  * **Code**: includes ``matplotlib`` kind codes for the previous array.
+  * **Code**: includes `Matplotlib`_ kind codes for the previous array.
   * **Offset**: the previous array is divided up using start and end offsets.

-Where **Offset** occurs twice the first refers to the offsets of individual boundaries within a larger collection and the second to which of those boundaries (outers and holes) are grouped together into polygons.
+Where **Offset** occurs twice the first refers to the offsets of individual boundaries (outers and holes) within a larger collection and the second to which of those boundaries are grouped together into polygons.

 The format of data returned by :func:`~contourpy.SerialContourGenerator.filled` for each of the possible :class:`~contourpy.FillType` members is best illustrated through an example.
 This is the